f-dangel/backpack/examples/2019_02_dangel_hbp/README.rst

 Step 3/3: Run experiment
 ************************

-.. note:: If you do not want to execute the script on your machine (method 1), you can also run it inside of a `docker` container (method 2).
+**Note:** If you do not want to execute the script on your machine (method 1), you can also run it inside of a `docker` container (method 2).
 However, this solution runs experiments only on the CPU, even if a GPU is available.

 Method 1: Run script